ifconfig with no args should list all interfaces

 This change will not alter any other existing behaviour, including preserving the behaviour of -a without other arguments.
 It will bring us into line with at least the following other platforms: OpenBSD, Mac OS X, Linux.

-Updated by A Hettinger about 8 years ago
+Updated by A Hettinger over 10 years ago

 Does OBSD or OS 10.x deal with the difference between plumbed vs. unplumbed interfaces (I already know linux does not)?
 If so, how?